Manishearth/manishearth.github.io/source/drafts/fraud.md

 The company is one you've heard about; it's known to be a great place to work.
 They also pay pretty well compared to your previous job.

 Of course you're quite stoked, and agree to some interviews.
 You have an initial screening call that seems to go well.
 They mention that their interviews are under a standard, simple NDA and promise to send it to you over one of those legaltech SaaS startup platforms.
-You get the email, and after navigating their SSO system (enterprise software, amirite?) you see what is, yep, a pretty simple NDA, and sign it.
+You get the email, and after signing in to their enterprise SSO, you see what is, yep, a pretty simple NDA, and sign it.

 The interviews go great.
 The interviewers are warm, welcoming, and you look forward to getting to work with them more.
 Everything they say about the company sounds amazing.